siavashre/OMKar/README.md

 ```

 *When running for the first time, it may take about a minute for matplotlib to adjust to the font environment.*

+Alternatively, a python virtual environment was prepared.
+You can launch it using
+`source omkar_env/bin/activate`, and all dependencies should be ready to run.
+To
+deactivate, run `deactivate`.

 ### Installation
 Clone OMKar from GitHub and navigate to the working directory:
 ```shell